Inwerpsel/use-theme-editor/README.md

 * Reposition or hide any UI element with drag and drop

-## Additional packages*
+## Embedded packages*

 \* Not fully set up as separate packages yet, but code should work as such.
-Setting up these packages is currently not a priority, but if there's interest I'd love to hear which things would be needed to get it up in a particular use case.

 ### [Draggable elements](https://github.com/Inwerpsel/use-theme-editor/tree/main/src/components/movable)
 I have no good name for it yet (in code called MovablePanels).
 It makes drag and drop rearrangement in React very easy.

 ### [History management](https://github.com/Inwerpsel/use-theme-editor/blob/main/src/hooks/useResumableReducer.js)
-Using `useSyncExternalStore`, this hook makes it possible to sync with a single history timeline, while offering an identical function signature as `useState` and `useReducer`.
+Using `useSyncExternalStore`, these hooks make it possible to put multiple pieces of state into a single history timeline, while offering a similar function signature as `useState` and `useReducer`.
 Any code that uses either should just work with history by replacing the function, and adding a string key.

-* Capture any combination of separate states (simple or with reducers) into a single history timeline.
+* Capture any combination of separate states (simple or with reducers) into a single timeline.
 * Only elements with changes are ever rerendered when jumping between any 2 states in history.
 * Some (rough) components for timeline navigation and visualization.
 * Register a custom component per action to visualize in the timeline.